 Your product is what you sell to your consumers in exchange for their money.
-Your product is the value you bring to the market.
+Your brand then provides them with a promise in the form of your product, which is the value you bring to the market.
 It is specific, clearly defined, and completely understood by the person who wants to buy it.

 Products can be anything offered in a market.
 Your unique product has a specific value and benefit to the consumer.

 For marketing purposes, small business owners need to fully understand this value.
 Once clear, it can be used to effectively communicate with your target market.

 Product features, functions and design impact how buying decisions are made.
 The look and feel of your product, the words you use to describe it and the experience consumers have of doing business with you are components of the overall product offering.

 Take some time to step back from your business to examine what you are selling and what your customers are buying.
 They may not be the exact same words.
 The alignment comes from looking at the value you are providing to the buyer.